 - Dry and ground peppers (multiple varieties)

 You will notice there is some crossover and in most cuisines garlic and onions are the base of the dish.
-I have omitted Indian spices from this list purposely.
+There are also of course a whole set of Indian spices, but that’s for another post.

 This list is a big starting point and this is a fantastic base to start stocking your world kitchen!